skorasaurus/rendu/README.md

 If you would like a similar map for your group, you will need to format your list of places into a geoJSON file.

 To transform your file in a geoJSON file:
-First, must have a spreadsheet of your places with columns of adddress (house number, street name, and zip code) Geocode your spreadsheet of addresses (I used [smartystreets](http://smartystreets.com), ask for their non-profit account status if you are a non-profit).
+First, must have a spreadsheet (or a CSV file) of your places with columns of adddress (house number, street name, and zip code).
+Then, you'll need to geocode them, (I used [smartystreets](http://smartystreets.com), ask for their non-profit account status if you are a non-profit).
 Copy your spreadsheet into their online API.

 Take the output from smartystreets, paste into spreadsheet, and save it as a CSV file in Excel (Go to File > Save As CSV).

 Open the file in [geojson.io](http://geojson.io) and verify that each geocoded location appear in the correct places and correct them if needed.
+Then save as a geojson file in geojson.io.

+You'll also need to create an API key from [mapzen](https://mapzen.com/developers/) and place it in

 #### Install